You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Begin by leaving your puppy alone for short periods, like 30 minutes to 1 hour, if they are still young.
 As your puppy grows and becomes more confident, you can increase these times.
 Remember, sudden long durations can cause anxiety and lead to accidents, so be patient.

 Using crate training can greatly help prevent indoor accidents.
 Puppies usually avoid soiling their sleeping areas, making a crate an effective tool.
-The crate should be a safe haven, not a punishment.
+The crate should be a haven, not a punishment.

 Introduce them to their crate gradually and positively to encourage a positive association.
-Crate training benefits go beyond potty training; it also instills security and consistency.
+Crate training benefits go beyond potty training; it also instils security and consistency.
 A well-managed crate training routine can reduce messes in the house.

 When your puppy pees after going outside, it might be because of excitement or distractions.
 It’s important to understand these issues to manage puppy peeing well.
 Young puppies can get too excited and forget to go to the bathroom outside.